Andy4495/emulator-8-bit/README.md

   - Fetch and decode instruction and data
     - Load byte from memory into Instruction Register and update Program Counter
     - Load additional bytes from memory depending on the fetched opcode
+    - Generate a string containing the disassembled instruction and data
   - Execute
-    - Decode and execute Instruction Register, which may include additional reads from memory
-    - Update program counter
+    - Execute the actual instruction (load, store, jump, etc.)

 ### Future Functionality